JorisVermeeschLab/DAGIP/docs/source/guide/quick-start.rst

 :folder: Folder where to store figures.
 :manifold: ``dagip.retraction.base.Manifold`` instance.
 Manifold used to add constraints on the data matrix.
 Please refer to :doc:`this section <advanced-usage>` for implementing custom manifolds.
-:pairwise_distances: ``dagip.spatial.base.BaseDistance`` instance.
+:distance: ``dagip.spatial.base.BaseDistance`` instance.
 Used to define the cost matrix and solve the optimal transport problem.
-While Euclidean distance is relevant is many settings, we recommend using the ``dagip.spatial.euclidean_log.EuclideanDistanceOnLog`` for correcting cfDNA fragment length distributions, for example.
 Please refer to :doc:`this section <advanced-usage>` for implementing custom distance metrics.
+Default: ``SquaredEuclideanDistance``.
 :u_test: Univariate statistical test which will be performed on each variable separately.
 Should be a function taking two arguments, ``x`` and ``y`` (both 1-dimensional NumPy arrays), and returns a p-value.
-:var_penalty: Penalty of the differences in total variance between :math:`\mathcal{X}` and :math:`Y`.
+Default: Two-sample Kolmogorov-Smirnov test.
 :reg_rate: Initial value of the regularization rate.
 A large value reduces the chances to introduce large changes in the data.
 If the two cohorts ``X`` and ``Y`` are expected to be perfectly superimposed after correction (for example if ``Y`` contains technical replicates of samples in ``X``), then ``reg_rate`` can be set to a low value instead.
+:u_loss_weight: Importance of the univariate Wasserstein distances in the total loss function.
+Increasing this value encourages the matching between medians and inter-quartile ranges.
 :max_n_iter: Maximum number of iterations of the algorithm.
 :convergence_threshold: Cutoff on the median of p-values computed with the ``u_test`` function.
 When the median p-value exceeds that threshold, the algorithm stops.
 :nn_n_hidden: Number of hidden neurons in each layer of the neural network model.
 :nn_n_layers: Number of layers in the neural network model.
 :lr: Learning rate used to update the parameters of the neural network model.
+:l2_reg: L2 regularization of the neural network parameters.
+:batch_size: Number of samples used to perform a forward pass during training of the neural netwwork.
+Can affect convergence speed and computation times.
 :verbose: Whether to print debugging information.